jsanant/blog-post-examples/ingress-gateway/README.md

 ![img](img/add-dns.gif)

-Don't forget add the new DNS entry to the `/etc/hosts` file once you have added it to Consul KV!
+Don't forget to add the new DNS entry to the `/etc/hosts` file after you have added it to Consul KV!

 ## Clean up

-Once you are done, you can run `vagrant destroy` to remove the VM.
+Once you are done, run `vagrant destroy` to remove the VM.